 5. Plan a ride

-Your vision will be blurry after surgery, so you must avoid driving.
+Your vision will be blurry for a few hours after surgery, so you must avoid driving.
 Give your eyes time to recover and adjust to the change in your vision, which may happen the next morning or several days later.
 Your doctor will give you approval to drive, which is usually done in the post-operative exam the following day.

-If you think laser vision correction surgery may be right for you, consider these tips and make sure to consult with a vision care professional to get a comprehensive dilated eye exam.
+If you think laser vision correction surgery may be right for you, consider these tips and make sure to consult with a vision care professional.